kirahowe/workshops/bobkonf_2025/src/notebooks/intro.md

 ## Welcome to Clojure for data science

 This book is a published, more curated version of the workshop first presented live at Bobkonf 2025 in Berlin on March 14, 2025.
+At the time of this workshop the tools and libraries used here were the most recent recommended stack from the Scicloj community.

 ## Abstract